rails-inspire-django/django-turbo-helper/README.md

     )
 ```

 The template returned is just a plain Django template.
-The response class automatically wraps the correct tags, s
-so we don't need to include *<turbo-frame>*.
+The response class automatically wraps the correct tags, so we don't need to include `<turbo-frame>`.

 ```
 <div class="recommendations">